ManigandanMJ/Git/README.md

   - Using "git log" command received commit ID's.
   - Using "git reset commitID" reset was done.
   - Verified if reset is occured.
-  - Using "git revert commitID" moved header to the selcted commitID and checked if reverted.
+  - Using "git revert commitID" moved header to the selected commitID and checked if reverted.